Chart Color Schemes

 AreaSearch analysis of employment trends sees Naracoorte Surrounds performing better than 90% of local markets assessed across Australia

-Naracoorte Surrounds had an unemployment rate of 1.0% in the past year, with estimated employment growth at 0.7%.
-As of September 2025, there were 1,525 residents employed, and the unemployment rate was 4.3% lower than Rest of SA's rate of 5.3%.
+Naracoorte Surrounds has a skilled workforce with diverse sector representation.
+The unemployment rate was 1.0% in the past year, with an estimated employment growth of 0.7%.
+As of September 2025, 1,525 residents are employed, and the unemployment rate is 4.3% lower than Rest of SA's rate of 5.3%.

-In the 12-month period ending in September 2025, employment increased by 0.7%, labour force grew by 1.2%, and unemployment rose by 0.5 percentage points.
-By comparison, Rest of SA had employment growth of 0.3%, labour force growth of 2.3%, and an increase in unemployment of 1.9 percentage points.
-Jobs and Skills Australia's national employment forecasts from May-25 projected national employment to expand by 6.6% over five years and 13.7% over ten years.
-Applying these projections to Naracoorte Surrounds' employment mix suggested local employment should increase by 3.9% over five years and 9.6% over ten years, based on a simple weighting extrapolation for illustrative purposes.
+However, health care & social assistance has a limited presence at 6.3% compared to the regional average of 13.9%.
+Many residents commute elsewhere for work based on Census data.
+In the 12-month period ending September 2025, employment increased by 0.7%, labour force grew by 1.2%, and unemployment rose by 0.5 percentage points.
+By comparison, Rest of SA recorded employment growth of 0.3%, labour force growth of 2.3%, and an increase in unemployment rate of 1.9 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 suggest that over five years, national employment is expected to expand by 6.6% and by 13.7% over ten years.
+Applying these projections to Naracoorte Surrounds' employment mix indicates local employment should increase by 3.9% over five years and 9.6% over ten years.

 Frequently Asked Questions - Employment